 I want to challenge and encourage those currently leading God’s people as pastors or “shepherds”.
-And I also want to call out those men and women who are sitting on the sidelines but you know that God is calling you into that shepherd role – it’s time to answer the call to leadership!
+And I also want to call out those men and women who are sitting on the sidelines but you know that God is calling you into that shepherd role – it’s time to answer the call!

 The last few days I’ve been reading through the book of Jeremiah.
-This is a powerful book containing many of the prophecies of God, given to his people through the prophet Jeremiah.
-And one of the words that kept jumping out at me was the word “shepherd.”
+This is a powerful book containing many prophecies from God, given to his people through the prophet Jeremiah.
+One of the words that kept jumping out at me was the word “shepherd.”

 God has chosen to entrust men and women to care for and lead people on His behalf.
 The role of the pastor is crucial and not to be taken lightly.
 Not only in the book of Jeremiah but all throughout God’s word you can see God crying out for true pastors to step into their role and care for His people the way that He does.

 Listen to the heart of God coming through these couple verses in Jeremiah 12.

 Many shepherds will ruin my vineyard and trample down my field; they will turn my pleasant field into a desolate wasteland.
 It will be made a wasteland, parched and desolated before me; the whole land will be laid waste because there is no one who cares.
 (Jeremiah 12:10-11 NIV)